agsb/milliForth-RiscV/README.md

 Milliforth uses a minimal set of primitives and functions for make a Forth.

-This version with minimal code uses only 560 bytes, 502 bytes of Forth
+This version with minimal code (.text) uses only 532 bytes,
-    engine and 58 bytes of linux system I/O, not counting ELF headers.
+    472 bytes of Forth engine and 60 bytes of linux system I/O, not counting ELF headers.

 Could add some bytes of postpone hack, and many bytes for extras words.